Mental Illness and Prescription Narcotics

 - Thirteen percent of children between the ages of 8 and 15 suffer severe mental disorders.

-An astonishing 60 percent of those who suffered with mental illness received no mental health services in the last year.
+An astonishing 60 percent of those who suffered from mental illness received no mental health services in the last year.
 But even for those who do seek or receive help, the system is imperfect.

 Use of Chemical Restraints